since the core is simply this synergy, the structures can be quite dynamic inhering in the host biochemistry and not overt

 brave diners who have tried the meat suffered from numb mouths, stomach ache and skin rashes.

 and seals, walruses and seabird eggs are giving off a similar smell according to locals.

-usually the whales have a diet of shrimp like crustaceans called amphipods they filter from the sea bottom with thier shortened baleen but hunters have found seaweed and cod in the stomach of the smelly whales.
+usually the whales have a diet of shrimp like crustaceans called amphipods they filter from the sea bottom with their shortened baleen but hunters have found seaweed and cod in the stomach of the smelly whales

 the whales migrate from shores off the north of mexico to alaska but scientists believe that some whales are not making the journey all the way north and that amphipods are not found in their new feeding areas.